amolkharat18/data-structure/m2/QA.md

-# Write an algorithm to implement stack using an array.
+# Question: Write an algorithm to implement stack using an array.
 ---
+# Answer:
 ## Algorithm to Implement Stack Using Array

 ### Definition